 As mentioned at the beginning, subscription-type businesses themselves have been around for a long time.
 Credit cards and other types of cashless payment and the sheer number of subscription-type businesses are what is new.
 The subscription industry is expanding and becoming more diverse, so the newness is likely to continue into the foreseeable future.
 That newness means that there are many unknowns for traditional banks, etc., which in turn means that they will be more reluctant to take on your business as a client.

-Another thing that you will likely need to do is to open a high-risk merchant account.
-Even aside from matters related to subscription business, a high-risk payment processor such as Zen Payments specializes in payment processing for high-risk industries, so it knows those industries better than a traditional banker would, and could be exactly what you need, not only to get a merchant account, but also to get your high-risk business operating smoothly and effectively.
+Another thing that you will likely need to do is to open a high-risk merchant account .
+Even aside from matters related to subscription business, a high-risk payment processor such as Zen Payments specializes in payment processing for high-risk industries like subscription merchant accounts, so it knows those industries better than a traditional banker would, and could be exactly what you need, not only to get a merchant account, but also to get your high-risk business operating smoothly and effectively.

 When choosing a high-risk payment processor, be sure to ask as many questions as necessary until you’re satisfied with the responses and clear on what you can expect and what will be expected of you.
 Our team at Zen Payments would be happy to speak with you and find ways to help your business prosper, so please don’t hesitate to contact us .

 - - What is Different about Subscription Business Models Today?